 Table 35.
-Most common fall from elevation by type and source combination of injuries in Couriers andMessengers, ranked by intervention priority.
+Most common fall from elevation by type and source combination of injuries in Couriers and Messengers, ranked by intervention priority.

-Description PIP

-Description Rank
+Description PIP Rank

 Fall from vehicle - back of truck or cab

 Fall down stairs 2

 Fall from vehicle - missed a step or fell off liftgate 3

 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical contribution of claims = Δ are noted with these symbols, when available. the type ost = \bigcirc ,
+The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = , Highest medical cost = , Highest count of claims = are noted with these symbols, when available.